jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (g) non-electronic filing penalties, see section 139AA.
 Custodial institutions
 (4) For the purposes of subsection (2), a custodial institution that pays on or transfers an amount of investment income to an end investor is treated as a payer.
+Transfer schemes
+(5) For the purposes of subsection (2), a transfer scheme is treated as the payer of a foreign superannuation withdrawal.

 ### 25C Investment income
 For the purposes of this subpart and section 227E, and schedule 6, investment income means— (a) resident passive income under section RE 2(1)﻿(a) to (c) of the Income Tax Act 2007, subject to the withholding obligations set out in sections RE 3 and RE 4 of that Act:
   (b) non-resident passive income under section RF 2(1) of that Act:
-  (c) attributed income of investors in portfolio investment entities under sections CP 1, CX 56, and CX 56B of that Act.
+  (c) attributed income of investors in portfolio investment entities under sections CP 1, CX 56, and CX 56B of that Act:
+  (d) foreign superannuation withdrawals that are income under section CF 3(2)﻿(b) of that Act if the superannuation scheme in New Zealand is a transfer scheme.

 ### 25D Investment income information
 Meaning of investment income information